eraser-dev/eraser/docs/QUICKSTART.md

     eraser-controller-manager-759c7c8794-q8qqg   1/1     Running   0          22s
     ```

-3. Apply and delete a deployment
+3. Apply and delete a DaemonSet

-    Applying and deleting a deployment will leave unused images on the nodes where it was deployed.
-For this example, an `ngnix` deployment will be used.
+    Applying and deleting a DaemonSet will leave unused images on the nodes where it was deployed.
+For this example, an `ngnix` DaemonSet will be used.
 In following steps, these images will be used to verify that Eraser is removing the correct images.

     ```bash
     cat <<EOF | kubectl apply -f -
     apiVersion: apps/v1
-    kind: Deployment
+    kind: DaemonSet
     metadata:
-      name: nginx-deployment
+      name: nginx-ds
     spec:
       selector:
         matchLabels:
           app: nginx
-      replicas: 2
       template:
         metadata:
           labels: